alpersonalwebsite/hack-your-next-interview/00_0_basic-oop-with-js.md

 > The const declaration creates a read-only reference to a value.
 It does not mean the value it holds is immutable—just that the variable identifier cannot be reassigned.
 For instance, in the case where the content is an object, this means the object's contents (e.g., its properties) can be altered.

-*Second feeling:* Why did the original constant change..?
+*Second feeling:* Why did the original constant change...?

-Maybe you tried to declare a variable within the function, assign as its value the `array` we ar passing and then perform the operation...
+Maybe you tried to declare a variable within the function, assigned as its value the `array` we are passing and then, performed the operation...

 ```js
 function addNumberToArray(arr, num) {